Site Navigation

 What is the standard Z dimension for UV-Vis cuvettes?+

 The ISO standard Z dimension for UV-Vis spectrophotometer cuvettes is 15 mm.
 This is used by Agilent (Cary), Shimadzu, Thermo Scientific, Jasco, Hitachi, Mettler-Toledo, and most other instrument brands.
-The main exception is PerkinElmer Lambda series instruments, which use a Z dimension of 8.5 mm.
+The 8.5 mm low-Z exception is found on Beckman DU series, Eppendorf photometers, and various clinical and older analyzers.

-How do I know if my PerkinElmer instrument needs Z = 8.5 mm cuvettes?+
+How do I know if my instrument needs Z = 8.5 mm cuvettes?+

-If your instrument is a PerkinElmer Lambda 25, 35, 45, 650, 750, 850, 950, or 1050, it requires Z = 8.5 mm cuvettes.
-All other PerkinElmer models (including the LAMBDA series above 1050 and the EnSpire plate readers) typically use Z = 15 mm.
+If your instrument is a Beckman DU series, an Eppendorf BioPhotometer/BioSpectrometer, or one of various clinical analyzers, it likely requires Z = 8.5 mm cuvettes.
+PerkinElmer Lambda, Shimadzu, Agilent, Jasco, and Thermo instruments use Z = 15 mm.
 When in doubt, use the lookup tool above or consult your instrument manual under “cuvette specifications.”

-Can I use a standard 10 mm cuvette in a PerkinElmer Lambda 650?+
+Can I use a standard 10 mm cuvette in a Beckman DU 800?+

 What is the difference between Z dimension and path length?+